cuthbertLab/music21/CONTRIBUTING.md

 ## Style Guide ##

 `music21` began in Perl.
-Now it interfaces with the JS package `music21j`.
+Now it interfaces with the TypeScript package `music21j`.
 For these reasons, as well as for backward compatibility, we adhere to `camelCase` naming--rather than PEP8 `snake_case` naming--for public APIs such as method names, arguments, and the like.